Hazardous Waste Manifest System

 New York State tracks the movement of hazardous waste generated and managed in the State from "cradle to grave" - from when it leaves the place of generation until it gets to the place where it is managed.
 A hazardous waste manifest form is used, which travels with the hazardous waste and must be signed by the generator, transporter, and the receiving facility.

-To track each shipment, New York State requires the generator to mail a copy of the manifest form to the State when the shipment leaves their site.
-The receiving facility also mails a copy of the manifest form to the State when the waste arrives at their facility for management.
-The State, through a computer system, can match up these two manifests, documenting that the hazardous waste was safely transported to its destination.
+To track each shipment, New York State requires the generator to mail a copy of the manifest form to DEC when the shipment leaves their site.
+The receiving facility also mails a copy of the manifest form to DEC when the waste arrives at their facility for management.
+DEC, through a computer system, can match up these two manifests, documenting that the hazardous waste was safely transported to its destination.

 Since 1980, this manifest information from hazardous waste transportation has been entered into a computer system where the data from the manifests is maintained and hazardous waste tracking is accomplished.
 The original manifest forms are scanned into an electronic image storage system to maintain a permanent document record.